linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 3 - Equilibrium in Capital Markets/Chapter 10 - Arbitrage Pricing Theory and Multifactor Models.md

 Form portfolio  $Q$  from the factor portfolios with the same betas as portfolio  $A$ .
 This requires weights of .5 on the first factor portfolio, .75 on the second factor portfolio, and -.25 on the risk-free asset.
 This portfolio has exactly the same factor betas as portfolio  $A$ : It has a beta of .5 on the first factor because of its .5 weight on the first factor portfolio, and a beta of .75 on the second factor.
 (The weight of -.25 on risk-free T-bills does not affect the sensitivity to either factor.)

-Now invest  $1 in portfolio Q and sell (short)$ 1 in portfolio A. Your net investment is zero, but your expected dollar profit is positive and equal to
+Now invest  \$1 in portfolio Q and sell (short)\$ 1 in portfolio A. Your net investment is zero, but your expected dollar profit is positive and equal to

 $$
 \$ 1 \times E (r _ {Q}) - \$ 1 \times E (r _ {A}) = \$ 1 \times .
 1 3 - \$ 1 \times .
 1 2 = \$ .
 0 1
 $$

 Moreover, your position is riskless.
-Your exposure to each risk factor cancels out because you are long  $1 in portfolio Q and short$ 1 in portfolio A, and both of these well-diversified portfolios have exactly the same factor betas.
+Your exposure to each risk factor cancels out because you are long  \$1 in portfolio Q and short\$ 1 in portfolio A, and both of these well-diversified portfolios have exactly the same factor betas.
 Thus, if portfolio A's expected return differs from that of portfolio Q's, you can earn positive risk-free profits on a zero-net-investment position.
 This is an arbitrage opportunity.

 Because portfolio  $Q$  in Example 10.4 has precisely the same exposures as portfolio  $A$  to the two sources of risk, their expected returns also ought to be equal.
 So portfolio  $A$  also ought to have an expected return of  $13\%$ .
 If it does not, then there will be an arbitrage opportunity and great pressure on prices until the opportunity is eliminated.
 We conclude that any well-diversified portfolio with betas  $\beta_{P1}$  and  $\beta_{P2}$  must have the expected return given in Equation 10.8.